dani-t-codes/super-galactic/README.md

 ### Stretch Goals

-Ideally, this application would take in more than just two pieces of demographic data from the user, and would include more data than just from the United States.
+Ideally, this application would take in more than just one pieces of demographic data from the user, and would include more data than just from the United States.
 Perhaps it could even benefit from the added use of an API that has pertinent mortality rate and/or life expectancy data.

 Other relevant demographic data could include:
 * Current age